 - A memory foam pillow is a dense, sponge-like pillow that molds around the neck and head for extra support.
 This type of pillow offers excellent support for sleepers who prefer a firm pillow or have neck and spine issues.

 The type of pillow to use is determined on your preferred sleep position.
 Here is a list of basic sleep positions and the recommended pillow type to help support your head and neck at night.

-- Back sleepers should use a medium firm pillow that provides support under the head, neck and shoulders.
-This will maintain the natural curvature of the upper spine, and eliminate any neck or upper back issues.
+- Back sleepers should use a medium firm pillow that provides support under the head, neck, and shoulders.
+This will maintain the natural curvature of the upper spine.
 Memory foam pillows offer the best support for back sleepers.